Ctrain16/2920-A2-GridGame/README.md

 # 2920-A2-GridGame
 Grid based game that utilizes a quad tree.
-All of my code is in the QuadTree class, the rest was given to us for the assignment.
+All of my code is in the QuadTree class, the rest was given to my class for the assignment.

 Assignment directions: